NieuwlandGeo/SLDReader/README.md

 ExternalGraphic is mostly supported with these caveats:
 * The InitialGap property is not supported.
 * Always add a Size-element, even if using an ExternalGraphic instead of a Mark.
 * SLD V1.0.0 does not officially support the Gap property.
 For this, SLDReader implements the same workaround that Geoserver uses.
 You can use the `stroke-dasharray` parameter to add a gap between stroke marks.
 To do this, use a dash array with two parameters: the first parameter being the size of the graphic and the second being the gap size.
-See the " GraphicStroke: Mark" example.
+See the " GraphicStroke: ExternalGraphic" example.

 #### PolygonSymbolizer
 Polygons with static fill and stroke style parameters are supported.
 See LineSymbolizer above for supported stroke css-parameters.
 GraphicFill is also supported.